cvairlis/UOMacedonia_JavaLabs2014/Exercise 1/README.md

 # UOMacedonia_JavaLabs2014

-"Mouribook" is the first program we developed and simulates a small social media.
+"Mouribook" was the first program we developed and simulates a small social media.
 It consists of 3 classes User, Group and Main.

 First exercise: